jon-infante/NPS_project/README.md

 # Q3: In summary most people think the apps class pacing was just right.
 Interestingly not a single person said the apps class was way too slow.

 # Q4: Apps turns out to have the most promoters by a long shot with Games, Explorer being the least.

+# Q5: The NPS score tuned out to be around 44.5